 The Cathedral also plays host to many choirs and ensembles throughout the year, including, for example, Ex Cathedra, the Birmingham Bach Choir and the University of Birmingham Singers and Orchestra.
 Details of these concerts can be found on the events page or directly via the promoters' websites.

 The organ dates in part from 1715 and is therefore contemporary with the building.
 Originally built by Schwarbrick, it has since been moved from its original position in a West end gallery, enlarged and modernized, most recently by Nicholsons in 1993.
 A full history and specification is available from the Cathedral shop.

-There are free short guided tours of the cathedral every Monday at 1pm and every Wednesday at ...Read
+There are free short guided tours every Monday at 1pm and every Wednesday at 11.30am.
+Tours illustrate ...Read